digitalknk/testimonials/README.md

 **NOTE:** You don't have to use the app with the cedar stack but this has become a habit for me.

 ### TODO
-Right now you can only submit testimonials.
-I will have it so you can **see the testimonials in HTML** and **JSON**.
+I will have it so you can **see the testimonials in JSON**.
 Most likely be my next commit :-)

 ### Support
 If you have any problems or questions just contact me and I would be more then happy to help you out.